 Despite the positive start to week four, I spent a lot of it feeling really tired, head-achy and a bit nauseous.
 January is such a gloomy month.
 We’ve had snow, it’s been cold.
 There have been a couple of beautiful crisp and sunny days but I still feel like I’m in terrible need of a good dose of vitamin D.

-I spent wayyyy too much time trying to figure out why I was feeling so drained.
-In the end, it was definitely a week for cutting myself some slack and giving myself a pat on the back for the little things I did better.
+In the end, this week was definitely a week for cutting myself some slack and giving myself a pat on the back for the little things I did better.
 (Something we should all get better at doing.)

 Tuesday I worked from home, caught up on some studying, got myself organised for the rest of the week and made a sandwich for lunch on Wednesday. (making the sandwich was a step in the right direction sure, but it took all of two minutes, which did cause me to question why I ever spend money on lunch and can’t seem to make time to simply butter some bread and stick some ham on it every evening).